Indianapolis Colts vs. Jacksonville Jaguars NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Indianapolis has combined with its opponents to score more than 44 points in 10 of 16 games this season.

-- Jacksonville's games have gone over 44 points in eight of 16 chances this season.
+- Jacksonville has combined with its opponents to score more than 44 points in eight of 16 games this season.

-- Sunday's over/under is 2.3 points higher than the combined 41.7 PPG average of the two teams.
+- The 49.1 points per game these two squads have allowed to opponents this season are 5.1 more than the 44 total in this contest.

-- These two squads surrender a combined 49.1 points per game, 5.1 more than this contest's over/under.
+- The Colts and their opponents have scored an average of 47.0 points per game in 2021, 3.0 more than Sunday's total.

 - The 45.7 PPG average total in Jaguars games this season is 1.7 points more than this game's over/under.